How To Install a VPN on a Router [All Major Brands]

 Setting up a virtual private network (VPN) on your router rather than individually on each device has numerous advantages.
 You can connect as many devices as your router can handle, and any device connected to it will be automatically protected.
 However, the instructions for VPN installation vary depending on the router model, which often leads to confusion.

-If you’re wondering how to use a VPN with your router, we’re here to help.
-In this guide, we’ll explain how to install a VPN on Xfinity, AT&T, TP-Link, Netgear, Asus, Belkin, and Cisco routers.
+If you’re wondering how to install a VPN on a router, we’re here to help.
+This guide will explain how to install a VPN on Xfinity, AT&T, TP-Link, Netgear, Asus, Belkin, and Cisco routers.
 Read on to start browsing without limits.

 How to Install a VPN on an Xfinity Router